lecaillon/Preconditions/README.md

 Preconditions returns the tested value on success allowing to check and call a method at the same time.

-On failure its methods throw an ArgumentException.
+On failure its methods always throw an `ArgumentException`.

 ## How to use it ?